kfahn22/FractalFlame/README.md

-# FractalFlame
+# Fractal Flame in p5.js

-Exploring Fractal Flame algorithm
+I became interested in the Fractal Flame algorithm after watching one of Daniel Shiffman's livestreams(https://www.youtube.com/watch?v=6Uy1SifiBig).
+Starting with his version in [Processing](https://github.com/CodingTrain/FractalFlame), I have been working on a version in p5.js.

 ## References